 However, as we moved out to buy a house, the price of the rent went up to £1,500 per month, a drastic increase.
 This seemed to be mirrored across the board with prices going up everywhere.

-How many people you are willing to share with will make a remarkable difference on your cost of rent.
 If you’re willing to share with four or more people, you can significantly drop your costs, however I couldn’t go back to living in a packed house in a box room.
 I was paying about £380 per month back when I lived in a house of 6 people, but now I couldn’t face that much mess and chaos.
-That was also 10 years ago, so you’d probably have to add on £100 to that cost.
+That was also 12 years ago, so you’d probably have to add on £200 to that cost.

 Hove is a great place for luxury, it offers a more quiet lifestyle with some incredible cafes and restaurants, such as Hixon Green, Shandiz and Pizza Express, while a lot of people like being close to Hove Lawns.